Skip to content

 Types of plumbing licenses in Ohio

 Ohio only has one state-wide license: the commercial contractor license.
 This license permits plumbers to work on commercial buildings or projects.
-The state does not offer any license classifications such as journeyman or master level.
+The state does not offer any license classifications such as journeyman plumber or master plumber level.

-Some municipalities offer various license types such as a journeyman, master, or general contractor license that allow plumbers to perform repairs and adjustments to residential systems.
+Some municipalities offer various plumber license types such as a journeyman, master, or general contractor license that allow plumbers to perform repairs and adjustments to residential systems.

 Ohio plumbing license requirements